Kitware/VTK/Rendering/OpenGL2/glsl/readme.txt

 //VTK::Output::Dec

-which VTK uses to map shader outputs to the framebufer.
+which VTK uses to map shader outputs to the framebuffer.

 All vertex shaders should name their outputs with a postfix of VSOutput All geometry shaders should name their outputs with a postfix of GSOutput All